FAQs: Recording consent

 Gong cannot generate dynamic links unless you have an active integration.
 An email will be sent to your company's technical admins when this happens.

-If you disconnect your integration the links in any already-scheduled meetings using dynamic links will not work.
+If you disconnect your integration the links in any existing meetings using dynamic links will not work.

 For future meetings, meeting organizers will not be able to use the Gong calendar add-in to add links to the Gong consent page.